Best Practices for Printing High-Quality Photos

 How to Prep Photos for Printing in BeFunky

-Ready to prep your own photo for printing?
-To get started, head to BeFunky’s Photo Editor, then upload your desired photo.
+Want to prepare your photo for printing?
+To get started, first head to BeFunky’s Photo Editor and upload your desired photo.
 You’ll be hanging your pictures up in no time!

 This means that to print our photo to measure 8” x 10”, our pixel dimensions should equal 2400px by 3000px.
 With these numbers determined, we can then resize the photo by navigating to Edit in the main menu, followed by Resize.

-Once you’ve finished preparing your print-worthy photo, there’s one last step you’ll need to take - saving your photo.
+Once you’ve finished adjusting and editing your photo to your liking, there’s one last step you’ll need to take - saving your photo.
 Navigate to Save at the top of the screen, followed by Computer, then PDF.
 Under Quality, select Print.
 This allows you to save your photo in the highest quality possible, making it perfect for printing.